Woin2ee-Modules/tuist-external-dependency-plugin/README.md

 ### # Prepare packages

 It's the same way Tuist recommends.
 Tuist [documentation](https://docs.tuist.io/guide/project/dependencies.html#external-dependencies).
+This plugin **does not specify packages** to use.
+Just supports using the name of external dependencies programmatically.
+So, you have to declare `Package.swift` file like below,

 #### Package.swift